nachog00/Google-Apps-Scripts-React-App-template/docs/runGoogleScript.md

 `runGoogleScript` allows you to use async/await, making it easier to work with asynchronous code compared to the classical `google.script.run` method.

+> please note that this examples are for plain Javascript call of the function, for an "in component" call, you should use a `useEffect` hook to avoid conflict between an async call and react.

 ```javascript
 import { runGoogleScript } from './helper';